-Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Level of Service (LOS) - Mandate Level of Service (LOS) - Board Funding Source Information & Telecommunications Services Admin Support Admin Provide department Leadership, administrative, managerial and fiscal support for the entire department to produce more effective services consistent with Board policy and to maintain the department's fiscal integrity and accountability.
+Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local Minimum Quantifiable Level of Level of Service (LOS) - Mandate Level of Service (LOS) - Board Funding Source Information & Telecommunications Services Admin Support Admin Provide department Leadership, administrative, managerial and fiscal support for the entire department to produce more effective services consistent with Board policy and to maintain the department's fiscal integrity and accountability.
 Handle the processing of all department related HR and payroll reports, performance records, asset inventory reports, accounts payable, accounts receivable, budget functions and capital assets management.
-5 Mandatory State Florida Statute 282.602 & 282.603 The IT Department is required to provide accessible electronic information and information technology for all County Departments and Constitutional Offices in order for the general public, including all people with disablilities, to have access to County government services.
-Meets Meets Board Level 100% General Fund
+4 Mandatory State The IT Department is required to provide accessible electronic information and information technology for all County Departments and Constitutional Offices in order for the general public, including all people with disabilities, to have access to County government services.
+Meets Board Level 100% General Fund

-FY 12 Adopted FY 13 Adopted
+FY 13 Adopted FY 14 Adopted

-FTE Total as Submitted by Division 5.00 General Fund Budget for Division \$ - \$
+FTE Total as Submitted by Division 4.00 General Fund Budget for Division \$ - \$ -

-FTE Total as Reflected in FY13 Adopted Budget 0 MSTU Fund Budget for Division \$ - \$
+MSTU Fund Budget for Division \$ - \$ -

-Other Funds Budget for Division \$ - \$
+Other Funds Budget for Division \$ - \$ -

-Budget Total for Division \$ - \$
+Budget Total for Division \$ - \$ -

 Information & Telecommunications Services Application & Web Development The Web Services team provides support for the county Internet and Intranet, focusing on usability, accessibility and eGov services.
 They have begun to incorporate all Alachua County services (including Constitutional Offices) within the County site and enhancing internal usability for the Intranet.
 Their focus is to continue to enhance the County web site that will greatly enhance the citizen experience using Alachua County eGov services.
-7 Mandatory State Florida Statute 282.602 & 282.603 The IT Department is required to provide accessible electronic information and information technology for all County Departments and Constitutional Offices in order for the general public, including all people with disablilities, to have access to County government services.
-Meets Meets Board Level 100% General Fund Information & Telecommunications Services Application & Web Development Applications - Software Create, modify and support applications for County business processes.
+7 Mandatory State Florida Statute 282.602 & 282.603 The IT Department is required to provide accessible electronic information and information technology for all County Departments and Constitutional Offices in order for the general public, including all people with disabilities, to have access to County government services.
+Meets Board Level 100% General Fund Information & Telecommunications Services Application & Web Applications - Software Support & Create, modify and support applications for County business processes.
 Support and expand eGov services for County departments such as Service Desk Express (SDE), Policies and Procedures, Advisory Board, Development and Training systems and Computer Replacement.
 Continue to support legacy systems.
 Maintain support of the Financial System for the Board, Library District and Sheriff's Office.
 Provide services for migrating Legacy Systems to new web-based platforms.
-State Florida Statute 282.602 & 282.603 The IT Department is required to provide accessible electronic information and information technology for all County Departments and Constitutional Offices in order for the general public, including all people with disabilities, to have access to County government services.
-Meets Meets Board Level 100% General Fund
+Mandatory State Florida Statute 282 602 & 282 603 The IT Department is required to provide accessible electronic information and information technology for all County Departments and Constitutional Offices in order for the general public, including all people with disabilities, to have access to County government services Meets Board Level 100% General Fund